 What is the conversion from coconut flour to almond flour in keto chaffle recipes?

 Usually, the standard conversion is one part coconut flour to four parts almond flour in keto recipes, but that isn’t the case when making chaffles.
-Since only a small amount of coconut flour is used in chaffle recipes, the overall conversion for chaffles is one teaspoon coconut flour equals one tablespoon almond flour.
+Since only a small amount of coconut flour is used in chaffle recipes, the overall conversion is one teaspoon coconut flour equals one tablespoon almond flour.

 What Is the Purpose of Baking Powder?